True Friendship: They Carried Their Disabled Friend Around the World

-Not everything was easy, however, because they had to prepare themselves physically to carry Kevan’s weight, and he had to give up his independence in the wheelchair and trust his friends.
+But not everything was easy, because they had to prepare themselves physically to carry Kevan’s weight, and he had to give up his independence in the wheelchair and trust his friends.

 Kevan says it’s not just about him, but about the whole group.
 For him, it’s extremely important to have support and know that every challenge, achievement, and even failure has given him the courage to get back up again.

 “Every step of the way, I’ve had my family, my friends, and God.
 That is where my strength comes from (the strength of all of us!).

 I hope that I will give them strength as well, because that’s the point: to give courage to each other.
 Join us.
 This life is lived together.
 We all become stronger and more courageous with each other,” Kevan reflects.

 With the incredible story of this journey and true friendship, Kevan aims to be a source of inspiration for other disabled people in the world.

 He wants them to recognize that there is no such thing as an unattainable dream or obstacles that people can’t overcome.